qiboteam/qibosoq/README.md

 and the server can be closed with `Ctrl-C`.\
-Note that with this command the script will close as soon as the terminal where it's running it's closed.
+Note that with this command the script will close as soon as the terminal where it's running is closed.
 To run the server in detached mode you can use:

 ```
 nohup sudo -E python -m qibosoq &